Homes and Other Buildings consume too Much energy and are uncomfortable

 See: Ceiling Fans with AC

 You May Not Need Air Conditioners

 Central air conditioners are expensive to install and to run.
-But there are good alternatives to them, from an energy-efficiency and environmental standpoint.
+But there are good alternatives to them, from an energy-improvement and environmental standpoint.

-You can greatly reduce your cooling bills by using energy-efficient windows, metallic window films, shading devices (overhangs, porches; awnings, blinds, shades, shutters), tree-shade and reflective roofing materials...
+You can greatly reduce your cooling bills by using low-energy windows, metallic window films, shading devices (overhangs, porches; awnings, blinds, shades, shutters), tree-shade and reflective roofing materials...